AdaCompNUS/context-pomdp/README.md

 * Even though this repository implements the full LeTS-Drive pipeline, you can easily down-grade it to perform stand-alone imitation learning or POMDP planning.
 * The current repository is in progress of migrating from the Unity simulator from pedestrains to SUMMIT.
 Some ros packages are still for the Unity simulator.

-List of packages marked with which simulator they support:
+List of ROS packages marked with which simulator they support:
 * (SUMMIT) __carla_connector__: A python package for communicating with SUMMIT, constructing the scene, controlling the traffic, and processing state and context information. carla_connector publishes the following ROS topic to external algorithms:
     * /odom: Odometry of the exo-vehicle;
     * /ego_state: State of the exo_vehicle;